School council 2020-21 was elected despite the COVID bubbles - the first meeting was held on line using a Google Meet session.

-School Council met this week to update the school's anti-bullying policy and redesigned the poster as shown below.
+School Council met to update the school's anti-bullying policy and redesigned the poster as shown below.
 This included a lot of suggestions for adjusting both the presentation and wording of the document.
 The children also decided to simplify the wording for the KS1 version of posters.

 Can we increase the amount of home reading that we do?